Asymmetrical eyes: Causes, treatments and tips

 There are many celebrities with uneven or asymmetrical eyes.
 Here are some of the most notable:

-Thom Yorke – The Radiohead singer was born with his left eye closed due to problems with his eye muscles.
+Thom Yorke – The Radiohead singer was born with his left eye closed due to a lack of eye muscles.
 He later had surgery to correct eye drooping on that side, but his left eye still looks different from his right.
-Yorke has stated in an interview that he now likes how his eye looks.
+Yorke has stated in an interview that he now likes that he looks “different.”

 Some celebrities have sought out “asymmetrical eye surgery” from a cosmetic surgeon to try to make their eyes look more even.
 Plenty of others, though, have embraced their uneven eyes as part of their unique look.